Limmen/SearchEngine/README.md

 The search-queries is handled by a parsetree that supports complex queries in infix-notation.
 Supported operations are: Union (|), Intersection (+) and Difference (-).

-The result will contain the documents that the contains the words specified in the query.
+The result will contain the documents where the words occur.
 The documents can be sorted by adding: "sortby popularity/relevance asc/desc"

 ##Documentation
 The code is well documented but if you have any questions you can contact me on Kimham@kth.se